kimnivore/kimnivore/README.md

 - ⭐  I am enthusiastic about taking on new challenges and consider myself a lifetime learner.
 - ⚡  I am here to share my personal projects, contribute to third-party projects, and to be inspired!
 - 👩‍💻  I have experience in JavaScript, React, Redux, HTML, CSS, SQL, Node, Express, PostgreSQL, RESTful APIs and testing with Jest and Cypress.
-- 💎  I am currently working on shipping an on-chain keaneXkirby NFT collection.
+- 💎  I am currently working on shipping a dynamic on-chain NFT collection.

 ### Connect with me: